servirtium/README/starting-a-new-impl-step-4.md

 # Step 4.
 Make the recording of a test fail if it is different to what it was previously.

 Store the whole recording previously made for each test.
-When the test completes, check if the whole recording is different and **fail the test** if it is.
+When the test completes, check if the whole recording is different from what it was before.
+If it is **the test should deliberately fail**.
 Just do this in memory and as each test executes.

 ```
 test: